Currently accepting applications for 2021-2022 in the following locations:

 If you are considering CityU graduate programs in either Master of Education (MEd) in School Counselling, or a Master in Counselling (MC), and would like to compare the programs to find the best fit for you, download this sheet to make the task easier.
 We review the program component features, who typically is enrolled, the delivery formats and financial aid options for both graduate programs.
 This is a great place to start if you are investigating options offered within British Columbia.

-City University of Seattle offers a Master of Education (MEd) in School Counselling program in British Columbia, Canada.
 The program is accredited by the Northwest Commission on Colleges and Universities, approved by the Ministry of Advanced Education in British Columbia. and is eligible for the Teacher Qualification Service (TQS) upgrades.
-The MEd in School Counselling meets the course requirements for B.C.
-Association of Clinical Counsellors registration as a registered clinical counsellor (R.C.C.)
+The MEd in School Counselling meets the course requirements for BC Association of Clinical Counsellors registration as a registered clinical counsellor (RCC) and Canadian Counselling and Psychotherapy Association registration as a Canadian Certified Counsellor (CCC).

 Effective In-Class Learning